Last Updated: April 25, 2022

 +2 cha, +1 con, and flight.
 Free flight saves you a precious spell known and keeps you at a safe distance right from level 1.

 +2 cha, +1 con, and flight.
 Free flight saves you limited resources, and keeps any non-melee build at a safe distance.
 Melee hexblades should look elsewhere.

 +2 int, +1 con, and flight.
 Free flight saves you some spell slots, which is really nice.

 Aarakocra Classes (Classic Rules)

 This section assumes that you’re not using the option “Customizing Your Origin” rules presented in Tasha’s Cauldron of Everything or the updated version of the race published in Mordenkainen’s Monsters of the Multiverse.
 If you are using those rules, scroll up to the previous section.

 Aside from flight, the Aarakocra brings nothing to the Artificer.

 Flight is always great, but barbarian is a poor choice for aarakocra.
 The emphasis on remaining in melee combat takes away the aarakocra’s biggest advantage: mobility.

-Flight can be really great for a bard that plans to use weapons like a Valor or Swords, but that’s the only thing that the Aarakocra brings to the bard.
+Flight is great for staying out of melee, but that’s the only thing that the Aarakocra brings to the bard.